 A Memorandum of Association is important for businesses in the UAE for the following reasons:

-- Regulatory Compliance Support: An MoA is used during audits and regulatory checks to demonstrate legal compliance
+- Regulatory Compliance Support: An MoA is used during audits and regulatory checks to demonstrate legal compliance and is essential for the company to be legally registered and obtain a trade license in the UAE.

 MOA Sample